 What is an unlocked phone?

-You get to pair your unlocked phone with any number of carriers.
+You get to pair your unlocked phone with any number of service providers.
 It’s not unlike buying a personal computer and deciding which internet provider you’d like.
-Simply place the SIM card into the phone and you’re just about set.
+In essence, it’s as simple as placing the SIM card into the phone and you’re just about set.

 What’s the benefit of an unlocked phone?

 If there’s one thing that an unlocked phone gives you, it’s flexibility.
-Want to cancel your service?
+Need to cancel your service?
 Want to switch to another company because of a promotional rate plan?
 Owning an unlocked phone lets you do just that, and without breaking any agreements or getting sacked with fees.

 If there’s a second thing that an unlocked phone gives you, it’s freedom.
 Heading overseas or out of the country for a bit?
 Take out your SIM card and put in a local carrier’s SIM for local data.
 Many of today’s unlocked phones even offer dual-SIM slots so you can hop between one carrier or another.
 This is perfect for those of us who might want two separate phone numbers, too.